Easy Yogurt and Frozen Fruit Smoothie Recipe For BLW

 I have mentioned below that using ice in this recipe is optional!
 If you wanted a more cold lassi that is almost like drinking a creamy milkshake then do add ice to the blender to make this lassi next level!

 You must give this a go!
-It’s so good and so tasty!
+It’s so good and so tasty, for a delicious snack.

 I’d love to know what you think!